industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 ### Create status mapping

 The machine state of a PLC is one of the main parts of the OEE calculation.
 To correctly map this data, you need to create a status mapping within Performance Insight.
-All time categories (Net Production Time, Planned Downtime, Unplanned Downtime) must be covered my the mapping.
+All time categories (Net Production Time, Planned Downtime, Unplanned Downtime) must be covered by the mapping.
 Go to 'Configuration' > 'Status mappings' and create a new status mapping according to this example:

 ![StatusMapping](/docs/graphics/StatusMapping.png)